S-DeHerrera-Neil/Collab_Security/reverse_engineering.md

 # Disassembly (understand the code)
 ## Step 1.
 Follow strings found via string analysis
 ![image](https://github.com/user-attachments/assets/a7675c5e-ea3b-4a22-9fb1-7b239a1d4166)
-In this example we found a string key and found where the string is located
+In this example we found a string key and found where the location that references this string
+## Step 2.
+Find the attached functions
 By clicking on the reference in the assembly seem above, we can find the function and it's decompiled result:
 ![image](https://github.com/user-attachments/assets/a0b1c3fb-4650-4017-9558-3034d1fc0acb)
 ```